|Nutritional Guidelines (per serving)|

 Cool the cookies on a cooling rack and serve once cool.
 The cookies can be stored in a sealed container on the countertop for 4 to 5 days.

-If you are looking for more sugar-free vegan cookie recipes, try one of these: easy vegan date macaroons, sugar-free maple cookies, peanut butter and banana cookies, quick walnut and carob no-bake cookies, healthy fig cookies, or sugar-free fruit cookies.
+If you are looking for more sugar-free vegan cookie recipes, try one of these: easy vegan date macaroons, peanut butter and banana cookies, quick walnut and carob no-bake cookies, healthy fig cookies, or sugar-free fruit cookies.
 Once you get the basics of sugar-free and vegan baking down, feel free to experiment with your own variations of your favorite cookies.
 Just remember to write down what you make, so if you like it, you can make them again!